What Will Happen To My Children After The Divorce?

 Without a doubt, the biggest concern in your divorce is your children.
 They are the first things you think about when you wake up and the last things in your mind when you go to sleep.
 No matter what else happens in your divorce, you want to protect them as much as possible.

 We want to help you protect them, too.
-At Vela & Del Fierro, PLLC, Attorneys at Law, we work with families throughout Texas to reach favorable solutions to child support and custody issues.
+At Vela & Del Fierro, P.C., we work with families throughout Texas to reach favorable solutions to child support and custody issues.
 We can help you understand the court process, create a parenting schedule and handle the legal details.
 That way, you can focus fully on your children.

 How Does Texas Determine Custody?